CalamityAdam/iot/javascript/projects/jquery_lite/README.md

 * Back in `main.js`, require your DOMNodeCollection file and store it in a variable.

 #### `$l(HTMLElement)`
 * We are now going to modify the core `$l` function.
-It will recieve one argument, but let's make it flexible.
+It will receive one argument, but let's make it flexible.
 * If the argument received is a HTML element, (i.e. an `instanceof` `HTMLElement`), you should put it into an array and return an instance of